paulboivin/Japan-Corporate-Governance-Analysis/README.md

 ## How to Run

-This project requires Python with pandas, matplotlib, seaborn, scipy, and sklearn installed via Anaconda, a SQLite-compatible SQL client such as DBeaver for the SQL queries and database, and Power BI Desktop with a SQLite ODBC driver installed for the dashboard file.
+This project requires Python with pandas, matplotlib, seaborn, scipy, and sklearn installed via Anaconda, a SQLite-compatible SQL client for the SQL queries and database, and Power BI Desktop with a SQLite ODBC driver installed for the dashboard file.
 All raw data files are located in the data/raw subfolders and all cleaned analytical files are located in data/cleaned.

 **To explore the Python notebooks:**